Watershed areas, called "ribbons of life" due to their diverse and productive habitats in North America.

 - Dissolved Reactive Phosphorus

-Biochar Supreme's Watershed & Runoff RX (TM) listed for Organic Use, is one of the few biochars to have the high-porosity, high-surface area, high-activity, high cation exchange to achieve these important improvements in remediation such as riparian areas.
+Biochar Supreme's Watershed & Runoff RX (TM) listed for Organic Approved, is one of the few biochars to have the high-porosity, high-surface area, high-activity, high cation exchange to achieve these important improvements in remediation such as riparian areas.
 Our product was engineered to clean-up riparian areas at the Hybleos Yard in Tacoma, WA.
 For more information see, Our Projects.

 We offer the Watershed & Runoff RX product alone or with additional media to suit your remediation needs.
 We can consult with you about the scope and the characteristics of the project.